pedromartins200/Shopping-Cart-using-REST-API/readme.rst

 I used codeigniter 3, guzzle for the API requests, and phil sturgeon's rest server.

-Keep in mind the base_url (check application/config/config.php) and also the database configurations (application/config/database.php)
+Keep in mind the base_url (check application/config/config.php) and also the database configurations (application/config/development/database.php).
+Base url is what gives trouble when people import codeigniter projects.

 ###################
 API Usage